 There are two types of IBD:

-- ulcerative colitis: inflammation of the colon
+- ulcerative colitis: affects only the colon

 IBD can cause more general digestive ailments, such as abdominal pain and diarrhea.
 Other symptoms can include: